srMarquinho/django_blog/README.md

 # Django blog

-This is a Django exercise.
+This is a Python and Django exercise.

-More details coming soon...
+AWS deployment.

+Python `2.7.1`
+Django `1.10`

+Visit `http://django-env.2bngcjhm6m.us-west-2.elasticbeanstalk.com/` to see the result.
+* Still in progress.